fetchai/docs-archived/docs/etch-language/persistent-globals.md

-Persistent globals are succinct and ledger efficient persistent variable types that store data on the Fetch.AI Ledger.
+Persistent globals are succinct and ledger efficient persistent variable types that store data on the Fetch.ai Ledger.
 They are equivalent to `State` and `ShardedState` objects and are the primary mechanism for shard management.

 Five new keywords identify these types: `persistent`, `sharded`, `use`, `as`, and `any`.

-As `etch` evolves along with the Fetch.AI Ledger, persistent globals will help ensure maximum ledger storage efficiency and we recommend their use over `State` and `ShardedState`.
+As `etch` evolves along with the Fetch.ai Ledger, persistent globals will help ensure maximum ledger storage efficiency.

+!!!
+Recommendation
+    Use the persistent global syntax instead of `State` and `ShardedState` syntax.